 Computer Chess is the field of artificial intelligence dedicated to study and elaborate artificial agents capable of playing the game of Chess.
 This field is studied since 1950.
 Turing described the rules as simple enough to be coped by a machine, yet the game is in its whole complicated enough to be challenging [12].
-Shannon described the Minimax algorithm, a general algorithm to player two-player game which is still in use today [31].
+Shannon described the Minimax algorithm, a general algorithm for two-player games which is still in use today [35].
 Half a century later, in 1997, the IBM machine DeepBlue [18] was the first to defeat the human Chess world champion in a highly publicised match.